stenjo/secure-coding-pres/slides.md

 </div>

 <!--
 These slides are prepared for HelloStavanger use, but feel free to access, use and be inspired at any time

+This cartoon is a famous one by xkcd, that have stuck with me, reminding me of how important input sanitation is.
 -->

 ---
 layout: default
 transition: slide-up
 ---

 # Sten Johnsen